kubedb/docs/docs/guides/etcd/concepts/etcd.md

 - `tls.certificates` - is an `optional` field that specifies a list of certificate configurations.
 It has the following fields:
   - `alias` - represents the identifier of the certificate. etcd supports the following aliases:
     - `server` - served by each member on the client (gRPC/HTTP) API port.
-    - `client` - used by KubeDB itself (health checker, ops-manager, metrics scraping) to talk to etcd.
+    - `client` - used by KubeDB itself (health checker, ops-manager) to talk to etcd.
     - `peer` - used for member-to-member Raft traffic.
 Peer traffic is **always mutually authenticated** once TLS is enabled; there is no server-only mode for peers.
     - `metrics-exporter` - accepted by the schema, but **inert**. etcd's `--listen-metrics-urls` has no TLS flags of its own, so KubeDB keeps the metrics listener on plain HTTP and never issues or mounts a certificate for this alias.
 Enabling `spec.tls` does not encrypt the metrics endpoint.